Monitors as Code

 : Optional - a Reduce Noise option to send subsequent notifications if breach changes

 are definitions of breaches, not expected return values.
 This section would be where you would define the logic for when to get alerted about anomalous behavior in your monitor.
-For example, if you make a custom SQL rule and pick:
+For example, if you make a custom SQL monitor and pick:

 type